 Hypocalcaemia in sheep

-This article has been compiled from a webinar and discussion with David Masters and Victorian advisers (through the Bestwool/Bestlamb co-ordinators) in 2019.
+This article was compiled from a webinar and discussion with David Masters and Victorian advisers (through the Bestwool/Bestlamb co-ordinators) in 2019.

 Hypocalcaemia is a metabolic disease in sheep that is primarily due to a lack of available calcium.
 This is not usually a simple deficiency.
 Risk may be increased on pastures or forages with high potassium and/or low sodium and magnesium.
 Low vitamin D also increases the risk.
 Because of the interactions between minerals in the forage and digestion, absorption and the metabolic state within the animal it is difficult to manage.